In our previous article, we shared a simple guide of how you can identify types of products to suit your retirement needs.

 Although all of 3 have similar features and benefits, such as allowing your single lump sum SRS premium to accumulate and pay out a steady stream of income upon your chosen retirement age, there can be some important differentiating features that you would need to know before you buy.

-This plan in our opinion is the most attractive of the 3 as it gives you 5 different options to your desired retirement age.
-You can either start your payouts as early as age 50, or you can choose to receive them at 55, 60, 65 or 70.
-There is also a wide range of options when it comes to the number of years you receive the payouts for.
-Notably, this plan is one of the few SRS-approved plans in the market right now that allows you to receive payouts for a lifetime, with a just a single lump-sum premium.
+Manulife RetireReady Plus III is attractive for various reasons.
+Firstly, you can start your payouts as early as age 50.
+There is also a wide range of options when it comes to the number of years you receive the payouts for which you have the flexibility to change as long as the request is submitted two years before you are slated to receive your monthly payouts.
+This plan allows you to receive payouts for a lifetime, with a just a single lump-sum premium.
 If you are afraid that you may outlive your savings, you wouldn’t have to worry if you invest in this plan.
 On top of all that flexibility, you would also get double the guaranteed monthly payouts, should you not be able to perform 3 out of 6 of the Activities of Daily Living (ADLs).
+This would be tremendously beneficial for those who are concerned about requiring more income to pay for their caregiving needs in old age.
 Besides, having the extra retrenchment benefit in this policy helps to recession-proof your financial plan, in the event that you stay out of job for more than 30 days.

 Premium and Payouts

-*Non-guaranteed payouts and yield at Maturity are based on illustrated yield of 4.75% for Manulife RetireReady II and TM Retirement and 4.50% for Aviva MyIncomePlus.
+*Non-guaranteed payouts and yield at maturity are based on illustrated yield of 4.25% p.a. for all 3 plans.

-For the purpose of fair comparison, we assumed the same current age of 55 years old, single premium amount of $60,000 (or the closest we could get), payout period of 10 years, and retirement age of 65 (except for TM Retirement which requires more than 10 years to accumulate before payout).
+For the purpose of fair comparison, we assumed the same current age of 45 years old, single premium amount of $50,000 (or the closest we could get), retirement age of 65 and payout period of 20 years (except for Aviva MyLifeIncome III which pays out for life)

-If you are more risk averse and prefer not to invest your nest egg, purchasing a Single Premium Retirement Income plan is a great way to accumulate your SRS funds, since you will not generally not want to withdraw them till the statutory minimum retirement age of 62.
+If you prefer greater certainty in your retirement income through the guaranteed payouts and prefer not to invest your nest egg, purchasing a Single Premium Retirement Income plan is a great way to optimise your SRS funds, since you will not generally not want to withdraw them till the statutory minimum retirement age of 62.